apache/beam/learning/tour-of-beam/learning-content/introduction/introduction-concepts/runner-concepts/description.md

 * Integration with YARN and other components of the Apache Hadoop ecosystem
 * Support for the various optimizations provided by the Nemo optimizer

-Additionally, you can read [here](https://beam.apache.org/documentation/runners/nemo/)
+Additionally, you can read more about the Nemo Runner [here](https://beam.apache.org/documentation/runners/nemo/)

 #### Run example